dart-code-checker/dart-code-metrics/doc/metrics/cyclomatic-complexity.md

 # Cyclomatic Complexity

 Number of linearly independent paths through a block of code.
-Presence of conditional operators or loops increases the number of paths in a code.
+Conditional operators or loops increases the number of paths in a code.
 The more paths, the higher the number of test cases that need to be implemented.
 The metric complies with McCabe's original definition:

 * Methods have a base complexity of 1.
 * every control flow statement (`if`, `catch`, `throw`, `do`, `while`, `for`, `break`, `continue`) and conditional expression (`? ... : ...`) increase complexity